HumanCellAtlas/dcp-community/rfcs/text/0000-data-processing-robustness.md

 ### Repair and Recover

 - DCP components include operator admin functions to manually trigger automated steps that may have failed
-- In case of errors that causes some data to be skipped, DCP components ensure that all data expected to be handled together (e.g. all data from a single project) complete before making some of the data available
+- In case of errors that cause some data to be skipped, DCP components ensure that all data expected to be handled together (e.g. all data from a single project) complete before making some of the data available

 ### Unresolved Questions

-- It is expected that this RFC to raise questions that require more detailed specification of the requirements.
+- It is expected that this RFC to raise questions that require a more detailed specification of the requirements.
-- How each component determines and reports compliance to these principles needs to be defined.
+- How each component determines and reports compliance with these principles needs to be defined.

 ### Prior work:
 - [The Harmful Consequences of the Robustness Principle](https://tools.ietf.org/html/draft-iab-protocol-maintenance-03) - Despite the name, this IETF draft very much supports a premise of this RFC, which is to not attempt process unexpected data, rather skip and move on in a principled manner.